-Literary Arts has been hard at work preparing for Wordstock: Portland’s Book Festival, presented by Bank of America.
+Literary Arts has been hard at work preparing for Portland Book Festival (formerly Wordstock), presented by Bank of America.
 This event builds community around books, from children’s story times and writing workshops to author events and the book fair.
 Below are some highlights and updates as we look forward to the festival’s return on Saturday, November 11, 2017.

-The 2017 Wordstock: Portland’s Book Festival features a range of authors writing in all genres.
+The 2017 Festival features a range of authors writing in all genres.
 Click here to read this year’s press release, including a list of authors by category.

 Literary Arts is also thrilled to have The New York Times as a new programming and media partner.
 Times writers will moderate select on-stage conversations.
 The full festival schedule will be announced in early October.
 Sign up for our monthly email newsletter to receive the latest updates.